 Coming from the southeast you cross the bridge “Puente de Santa Maria” towards the medieval gate of “Arco de Santa Maria”, once you pass the gate, you are at the square with the cathedral.

 A UNESCO World Heritage Site since 1984, this architectural beauty was built on a site of an old Romanesque cathedral.

-Its construction begun in 1221 and was done in 2 phases over 300 years.
+Its construction began in 1221 and was done in 2 phases over 300 years.
 It is believed that Santa Iglesia Basílica Catedral Metropolitana de Santa María de Burgos (which is its official name) is the first Gothic Cathedral in Spain and most definitely one of the most beautiful ones altogether with Leon Cathedral, Toledo Cathedral, and Salamanca Cathedral.

-The floor plan of Burgos Cathedral was designed to have a cross-shape like most Gothic Cathedrals were.
+The floor plan of Burgos Cathedral was designed to have a cross-shape like most Gothic Cathedrals.
 However, when you get inside, you would have a hard time noticing this for its 15 chapels that can be found at all angles as well as the choir positioned right in the middle.

 Who is buried in Burgos Cathedral?